persteenolsen/springboot-mvc-security/README.md

 Last updated: 22-01-2025

 - Running by Java Version 11
 - Tested with Java 17 on the Dev PC but with Java 11 in pom.xml
+- Spring Boot 2.1.4
 - springboot-mvc-security at GitHub
 - Visual Studio Code with the Microsoft Java Extension Pack
 - Microsoft Azure App Service with a Free App Service Plan for web hosting